 D. All of the above.

 Yet the 43-year-old has been tickling our collective funny bone for 15 years now.
-Since his breakout role opposite Tom Hanks as the lovable, wisecracking guitarist Lenny in 1996’s That Thing You Do!
+Since his breakout role opposite Tom Hanks as the lovable, wisecracking guitarist Lenny in 1996’s That Thing You Do!, Zahn has courted Jennifer Aniston in Management, played sidekick to Matthew McConaughey in Sahara, and tagged along with Jennifer Lopez and George Clooney in Out of Sight.
+Along the way, he has also developed quite a following among the under-10 set, thanks to his giggle-inducing gigs in such family films as Daddy Day Care, Chicken Little and Diary of a Wimpy Kid.

 It’s a brisk but sunny afternoon when Zahn sits down to lunch at a New Orleans bistro overlooking Lafayette Square.
 Today is his day off from the set of Treme, but that doesn’t mean things are quiet: His phone buzzes with texts and his brain with to-dos that await him at home.
 Tomorrow afternoon, he’ll crank up C-SPAN on his satellite radio, point his car northeast and drive 11 hours back to Kentucky to spend a few days with his family.
 “A lot of times, I play these hip urban dudes, but they’re the very opposite of me,” Zahn remarks.
 “I live on a horse farm.
 I hunt and fish and take care of horses and kids.”